myacksmith/yaget/README.md

 ### Variable Precedence

 Variables are loaded in this order (later overrides earlier):
-1. Default `.env` file in YAGET root directory
+1. Default `.env` file in YAGET root directory (shipped with sensible defaults)
-2. Service-specific `.env` files
+2. Service-specific `.env` files in template directories
 3. Environment variables passed on command line

 Example: